alisoncholland/Python-video-capture-code/README.md

 # ${1:Python-video-capture-code}

+## This Python code was created back in 2015 for a Psychophysiological project.
-## This Python code will capture (record) facial expressions of participants when they are exposed to emotional expressions.
+## This code will capture (record) facial expressions of participants when they are exposed to emotional expressions.
 ## The video recordings are time stamped and recorded in .avi format.